 Last week, ten bags made by members of Women for Change in Songpinong, a remote village in the hills of Northern Thailand, were sent to the project’s first distributer for resale.
 The bags, made by the women during and after their first instructional workshop, were made using traditional Lahu techniques and designs.
 The straps are woven on a loom, and the bag designs are created using a method involving intricate fabric folds, inversions, and hand-stitching, along with complex sewing machine stitch patterns.
 The designs have been passed down through generations, and are specific to the tribe.
 Each bag takes about four days to complete.

-If you are interested in supporting the Women for Change project, please visit our donation page.
-Or, if you are interested in partnering with us or getting involved by stocking bags for resale or purchasing wholesale, please contact us at firstname.lastname@example.org.
+If you are interested in partnering with us or getting involved by stocking bags for resale or purchasing wholesale, please contact us at firstname.lastname@example.org.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter

 Interested in volunteering with CFG?
 Let us know

 Not able to come to join us in Thailand yet?
 Consider donating

 Not able to donate today?
 Look for opportunities in your community to work against gender-based violence and human trafficking, as these are universal issues